noplanman/otp/README.md

 # One-time Password Generator

+---

+🚀 Development has moved to **[git.feneas.org]**.

+(The repository on GitHub is only a mirror, so fork on Feneas to contribute.
+No registration needed, just sign in with your GitHub account.)

+---

 A simple command line tool to generate TOTP([RFC 6238], aka [Google Authenticator]) based on [mdp/rotp].

 ## Prepare